BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 ### strings

-CString.hpp defines a class template for C char arrays with C++ operators that do not overflow the internal buffer.
-They have an extra flag to keep and report the information about errors that occured during Cstring operations.
-Cstrings reside in the global memory area or on the stack, so they do not fragment the heap at all.
+The CString class template provides safe, C-style character arrays augmented with C++ operators.
+Unlike standard char [], these strings offer built-in error detection and never overflow their internal buffer.
+They are stored either on the stack or in the global memory segment, which prevents heap fragmentation.

 ```C++